Choose Your Automotive Engine Rebuild Help Topic Below

 What are the different ways of repairing the engine?

-The least expensive is a ring and valve job.
-This is done for a engine that has lost compression in one or more cylinders or is burning oil.
-A ring and valve job is done with the engine block in the car.
+So, The least expensive is a ring and valve job.
 It includes removing the head and rebuilding it; removing the pistons and re-ringing them; honing the cylinder walls if needed and replacing the rod bearings.
 The philosophy is to repair the engine as needed.
-Parts that are still good are not replaced.
-For instance, if the valve guide diameter is still within manufacturers specification, then they are not replaced.

 The next option is an in-house automotive engine rebuild.

-This repair can fix pretty much any engine problem.
+So, This repair can fix pretty much any engine problem.
 Often this type of automotive engine rebuild starts out as a ring and valve job; where worn cylinder walls were found, requiring boring.
-For this repair the engine block is removed from the car.
-It includes rebuilding the head, boring the cylinders oversized and new pistons; new timing components, decking the block, replacing the rod and main bearings; replacing the freeze plugs, and other repairs as necessary.
+It includes rebuilding the head; boring the cylinders oversized and new pistons; new timing components, decking the block, replacing the rod and main bearings; replacing the freeze plugs, and other repairs as necessary.
 The philosophy is to repair the engine as needed.

 The third and most expensive way repair the engine is a rebuilt exchange.